GOdogs-Project/Imputation/New_Analysis/README.md

 ---

 # Imputation Concordance Analysis
+We now use the imputed dataset to explore QC metrics for imputation, for variants globally, per chromosome and  across individuals.
-We now use the imputed dataset to calculate *Non-Reference Concordance* (NRC) for each variant in each individual based on the original truth dataset from WGS.
+We can do this two ways, buy using the Impute2 QC metrics and also comparing back to the original truth dataset from WGS.

-To perform the concordance analysis we work as follows using the [concordance.pl](scripts/concordance.pl) script:

-#### Concordance Analysis Script
-Invocation is as follows for a single chromosome (XX):

-`./concordance.pl broad_plink_chrXX_gwas.phased.impute_final_haps.merged ../../broad-chr2.cf4.vcf.gz`

-This will create two new files:
-* `broad_plink_chrXX_gwas.phased.impute_final_haps.merged.concordance_ind.txt`
-* `broad_plink_chrXX_gwas.phased.impute_final_haps.merged.concordance_pos.txt`

 #### Overview of Concordance Process

-There's two ways to assess this:
+For the two ways to assess this:

 #### 1. Exploration of Impute2 Statistics
 * **Impute2** allows robust exploration of imputation quality.